St. Nicholas Church, Tallinn: History

 The church was founded and built around 1230–1275 by Westphalian merchants, who came from Gotland in the 13th century.
 While the city was still unfortified, the church had heavy bars for closing the entrances, loopholes and hiding places for refugees.
 When the fortifications around Tallinn were finished in the 14th century (the town wall enclosed the church and the settlement in 1310), St. Nicholas Church lost its defensive function and became a typical medieval parish church.
 There are only a few parts of the original church that have been preserved through the present.

 In 1405–1420, St. Nicholas Church obtained its current appearance, when the central aisle received a clerestory above the side aisles in the form known in architecture as a basilica.
-In 1515 the tower was built higher and covered with late-Gothic spire.
+In 1515, the tower was built higher and covered with late-Gothic spire.
 In late 17th century the tower was strengthened and secured.
 The spire was replaced with a Baroque spire with airy galleries, which was raised higher stage by stage through several centuries.
 The tower is now 105 m high.

 Saint Nicholas was the only church in Tallinn which remained untouched by iconoclasm brought by the Protestant Reformation in 1523 (or 1524).
-The head of the congregation poured molten lead into the locks of the church, and the raging hordes could not get in.
+The head of the congregation poured molten lead into the locks of the church, and the large unruly mob could not get in.
 The church was converted to a Lutheran congregation in the 16th century.

-On March 9, 1944, the church was severely damaged by Soviet bombing of Tallinn in World War II.
+On 9 March 1944, the church was severely damaged by Soviet bombing of Tallinn in World War II.
 The resulting fire turned the church into ruins and destroyed most of its interior (except that of St. Anthony's Chapel), including baroque pews, lofts and pulpit.
 The tower continued to smoke for about a month.
 Most precious art treasures survived thanks to their timely evacuation from the church.
 The renovation of the church started in 1953 and was completely finished in 1981.

-The church tower was again damaged by a fire on October 12, 1982.
+The church tower was again damaged by a fire on 12 October 1982.
 The tower was burnt out and spire destroyed, roofs of the nave and the chapel of St. Anthony damaged.

 After a restoration carried out under the guidance of conservator-restorer Villem Raam, the church was inaugurated in 1984 as a museum and concert hall, where the collection of medieval art of the Art Museum of Estonia is displayed.
 Due to its excellent acoustics, the church is very popular concert hall.